blx/scrollbar-defender/README.md

 *(note: ⍺ status)*

 This script is currently a bookmarklet.
-To use, drag this link into your browser’s bookmarks/favourites bar: [fix scrollbars][cfsd]
+To use, open `[install.html]` and drag the link into your browser’s bookmarks/favourites bar.

 Click the bookmark to restore sanity.